-Pub Clips are retained here for 12 months - any comments older than that are probably out of date anyway!
+Pub Clips are the most recent submitted, plus those from previous 2 issues of "Worts & Ale" (ie: 6-9 month's worth) - any comments older than that are probably out of date anyway!

 Feedback on the availability and quality of real ale in the area's pubs, clubs and hotels is always welcome, but before compiling a pub clip, please talk to the publican.